canjs/canjs/docs/can-canjs/can-infrastructure.md

 Let’s explore what’s available.

-## can-event-queues/map/map
+## can-event-queues

-[can-event-queues/map/map] is a mixin that adds event dispatching and listening functionality on your objects.
+[can-event-queue/map/map] is a mixin that adds event dispatching and listening functionality on your objects.
 The following shows creating a `Person` constructor function whose instances can produce events that can be listened to.